JaysonRawlins/cdk-diff-pr-github-action/README.md

   - `iam:PassRole` to `cloudformation.amazonaws.com`
 - Outputs exporting the role name and ARN.

-You can deploy the file via CloudFormation/StackSets and then use the created role ARN as the `cdkDiffRoleToAssumeArn` in your workflow configuration.
+You can deploy the file via CloudFormation/StackSets and then use the created role ARN as the `changesetRoleToAssumeArn` in your workflow configuration.

 ## Testing